What will we cover?

 Step 2: Implement the encryption function

 Let’s implement a helper function encrypt_char(char, key) to encrypt a single character, char, with key.
+What this encrypt function does, is it makes the process above for us.
+Hence, we have this function to do the process of encrypting one letter.

 def encrypt_char(char, key): return chr(ord('A') + (ord(char) - ord('A') + key) % 26)

 Then we can implement encrypt_message(message, key), which uses the helper function.
+Hence, this function below is doing the process of encrypting a whole message.

 def encrypt_message(message, key): message = message.upper() cipher = '' for char in message: if char not in ' ,.': cipher += encrypt_char(char, key) else: cipher += char return cipher